Shivasri301/TRINETRA-DRUG-DETECTION/PROJECT_REFINEMENTS.md

 ## 🚀 **Ready for Deployment!**

-The Telegram Drug Monitor project has been **comprehensively refined** and is now:
+The Trinetra project has been **comprehensively refined** and is now:

 ### ✅ **Production Ready**
 - All critical bugs fixed